 Supporting information

 The Tauranga area for funding is defined the same way as the electoral boundary for Tauranga.
+Please contact us if you have questions regarding boundaries including iwi boundaries.

-If your application is unsuccessful, you will be advised of the outcome, along with reasoning why this decision was made.
 Please note that the Creative Communities Scheme is a contestable funding process, and demand often exceeds the funds available.